EndeavourOS-Community-Editions/bspwm/README.md

-# bspwm-wm Setup and Theme for EndeavourOS
+# BSPWM Setup and Theme for EndeavourOS
 **BSPWM EndeavorOS Community Edition**